cmorris33/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 To install the Rewrite Module, open the IIS Manager on your computer.
 Then, find the "Modules" option and click on it.
 Next, choose "Add Managed Module" and give the module a name, like "Rewrite Module."
 Finally, save the changes.
 Now, the Rewrite Module is installed and you can use it to easily change and control website URLs on your IIS server.
+Next, we can now create the directory for C:\PHP
 </p>
 <br />